MalhotraNav/fetal_arrhythmia_detection/README.md

 <br/><br/>
 The machine learning models performed suboptimally for fetal arrhythmia detection from non-invasive ECG recordings, with only LDA and SVM achieving acceptable 83% accuracy while other models struggled significantly, indicating that more sophisticated signal preprocessing and noise reduction techniques are necessaary for ML based analysis of NI-fECG in clinical settings.

-(note: this codebase does NOT show the exact final code for the paper, nor does it include final model performance, parameters, or architecture)
+(note: this codebase does NOT show the exact final code for the paper, nor does it include final model parameters or architecture)